BMK-01/CyberSecurity-Foundation-Labs/README.md

-# Cybersecurity Labs Portfolio
+# Cybersecurity Learning Journey and Labs Portfolio

-This repository documents my hands-on foundational cybersecurity learning journey.
+This repository documents my cybersecurity learning journey.
+From learing paths, to courses, to hands-on labs, to even youtube videos.

 ## Focus Areas
 - Linux fundamentals